 The Board has adopted the Quoted Companies Alliance (QCA) Corporate Governance Code in line with the requirement of the London Stock Exchange for all AIM-listed companies to adopt and comply with a recognised corporate governance code.
 This report sets out, in broad terms, how we comply at the date of this statement.
 We provide annual updates on our compliance with the code.

 Principle 1: Establish a strategy and business model which promote long-term value for shareholders

 Time Finance aims to be the ‘go to’ provider of SME finance to UK businesses, both by the end client and the broker networks.
 Our goal is not necessarily to be the biggest, but to be the best.
 Our brand values of Flexible, Fair, Trusted and Personal are at the heart of everything we do, and we pride ourselves on ensuring that whatever size of business we are dealing with and whatever type of finance is required, we can source the right solutions.
-This is achieved through being a multi-product provider of business finance (Asset Finance, Invoice Finance, Loans and Vehicle Finance) and arranging consumer finance through operating a model of being both a lender and a broker to other lenders.
+This is achieved through being a multi-product provider of business finance (Asset Finance, Invoice Finance, Loans and Vehicle Finance) and of being a broker to other lenders.

 Our group culture, which will help us achieve our strategic vision is based on the key values of the Board, namely: